PARENT/GUARDIAN and STUDENT HANDBOOK

 Report cards will be issued four times during the year for children in grade K – 5.
 Report cards will be issued at each quarter and each semester.
 The first report card will be issued at parent conference time (October).

 A school psychologist provides services to our school primarily for the purpose of diagnosing a student with a specific learning disability.
 The psychologist administers numerous tests and conducts screening procedures when the Student Study Team determines a referral is appropriate.
 The psychologist participates in a committee process that makes recommendations in cases of learning disabilities as well as behavior problems.
-The psychologist also serves as a resource to teachers, counselors, and administrators in helping them develop the very best educational, affective, and social program for our students.
+The psychologist also serves as a resource to teachers, counselors, and administrators in helping them develop the very best educational, effective, and social program for our students.

 SCHOOL SITE COUNCIL